htm2109/demo/README.md

 # Overview
-This repository includes examples of projects from past work projects.
+This repository includes examples of projects from past work.
 The purpose is to demonstrate the Python code used to conduct research, create forecasts, and perform other data science tasks.
-Each directory in this repo uses publicly available information and the Python library `faker`.
+Each project in this repo uses synthetic data generated from the Python library `faker` and other publicly available information.

 The most impactful project, a machine learning (ML) model that forecasts student enrollment, can be found at: `demo/nae/enrollment`